jkuester/chtoolbox/README.md

 CHToolbox is a command-line utility for development and testing of the Community Health Toolkit.
 The goal is to provide a platform that makes it easy to create and share utility scripts.

+Note that some features, such as maintaining local CHT instances, require Docker and Docker Compose to also be installed.

 Features include (but are not limited to):

+- Local CHT instance:
+  - Create/destroy local instance
+  - Modify SSL certificates for local instance (`local-ip.medicmobile.org` certs are used by default)
+- Upgrade CHT instance to new version (using REST apis)
 - Couch:
   - Add/remove dbs
   - Replicate docs between databases